Dapplesoft-AD/AuthServer/architecture.md

 The Authentication Server is a comprehensive, secure authentication and authorization system designed to provide enterprise-grade identity management capabilities for multiple applications.
 The system implements JWT-based authentication, application-specific role-based access control, multi-factor authentication, and comprehensive security monitoring using fully customized components without third-party OAuth dependencies.
 The server acts as a centralized identity provider that can manage users, roles, and permissions across multiple client applications with fine-grained access control.

-The architecture follows a layered approach with clear separation of concerns:
+The architecture follows Clean Architecture principles with clear separation of concerns and dependency inversion:
-- **API Layer**: RESTful endpoints for authentication and authorization operations
+- **Entities Layer**: Core business entities and domain logic
-- **Service Layer**: Business logic and orchestration for multi-application support
+- **Use Cases Layer**: Application-specific business rules and orchestration
-- **Repository Layer**: Data access and persistence with application isolation
-- **Security Layer**: Token management, encryption, and validation with application context
-- **Authorization Layer**: Application-specific permission management and enforcement
+- **Interface Adapters Layer**: Controllers, presenters, and gateways
-- **Notification Layer**: Internal email and notification services
+- **Frameworks & Drivers Layer**: External frameworks, databases, and web servers
+- **Cross-Cutting Concerns**: Security, logging, validation, and caching

 ## Architecture